halt-dos/hd-wiki-public/docs/cloud/waf/listener/Setting/ruleStaging.md

 ---

 # Rule Staging
-Rule Stagging allow WAF to stage for the record purposes of the signatures.
+Rule Staging allow WAF to stage for the record purposes of the signatures.

 ---